I chatted with Matt, an Honour Roll student from CPA CFE 2019. Below is the partial interview and transcript.

 I would say, you have to figure out what works for you.
 A lot of people try to develop this method of writing the CFE, and I don’t think it’s a one-size-fits-all approach, everyone has their own idiosyncrasies, so you have to do what works for you and you have to be confident with that.
 If it’s working for you on the practice cases, I think they’re pretty indicative of what the exam’s likely to be like.
 I think that’s the best approach

-Please show us how you write a Day 2 and 3 cases:
+How do you write Day 2 and 3 cases?